-- If students withdraw under the UMA withdrawal process before the start of a payment period for which they have been charged, a student receives a refund of 100% of tuition charges. - If students withdraw under the UMA withdrawal process after the start of a payment period for which they have been charged but before completion of 60% of the payment period, students are issued a pro rata refund as follows: - The pro rata amount of tuition refunded is determined by dividing the number of calendar days remaining after a student's last date of attendance in a payment period by the number of calendar days in the payment period in which the withdrawal occurred. - The number of calendar days in a payment period is defined as the number of days from the start of a payment period until the last day of the last course a student was scheduled to attend in the payment period.
+- If students withdraw under the UMA withdrawal process before the start of a payment period for which they have been charged, a student receives a refund of 100% of tuition charges. - If students withdraw under the UMA withdrawal process after the start of a payment period for which they have been charged but before completion of 60% of the payment period, students are issued a pro rata refund as follows: - The pro rata amount of tuition refunded is determined by dividing the number of calendar days remaining after a student's last date of attendance in a payment period by the number of calendar days in the payment period in which the withdrawal occurred. - o The number of calendar days in a payment period is defined as the number of days from the start of a payment period until the last day of the last course a student was scheduled to attend in the payment period.
 Scheduled breaks of 5 calendar days or more and periods of Leave of Absence are excluded from the calculation.

-- After the completion of 60% of a payment period, tuition is 100% earned, and no tuition refund is made. - If a student begins class and withdraws, in addition to tuition, the student is responsible for the registration fee, if included on the enrollment agreement, upon completion of the first class and books.
-If books are returned, a student may receive a refund of applicable book charges.
-For questions, please contact Student Accounts at 877-250-9799.
+- After the completion of 60% of a payment period, tuition is 100% earned, and no tuition refund is made. - If a student begins class and withdraws, in addition to tuition, the student is responsible for the registration fee, if included on the enrollment agreement, after completion of the first class.